-The 90 Day Music Licensing Challenge officially started Jan 2nd, 2013.
-I received an email containing my login/password aswell as a run down of how the course operates.
-I wasn’t able to dive into the course at the time, so I just checked to see if everything worked (if I could access the course etc).
+The 90 Day Music Licensing Challenge officially started on Jan 2nd, 2013.
+I received an email containing my login/password as well as a rundown of how the course operates.
+I wasn’t able to dive into the course at the time, so I just checked to see if everything worked (if I could access the course, etc).

 After giving the course a quick glance, I contacted Aaron to schedule my initial consultation.
-We were able to set one up for Jan 4th, (2013) 12pm EST.
+We were able to set one up for Jan 4th, (2013) at 12 pm EST.

 My Consultation With Aaron Davison

-The guy pretty much put his blueprint in video tutorial format and there are daily emails which contain leads where we can send our music (which I’m 4 days behind on).
+The guy pretty much put his blueprint in video tutorial format and there are daily emails that contain leads where we can send our music (which I’m 4 days behind on).

 What’s reassuring is the fact that I have a personal connection with a few of the leads he’s already supplied and they all require a production demo.
 That’s good, that tells me there’s quality control and that Aaron isn’t just tossing out bullshit leads

 I’ll be creating a brand new demo for these leads.
 Why?
-Eh, like I said before the start of this case study, I’ll be starting from scratch.
+Eh, as I said before the start of this case study, I’ll be starting from scratch.

 Portable Music Production Setup